 During Year 8 the students select the subjects they wish to follow at GCSE.
 They choose 4 from a list of subjects already studied as well as new ones e.g. Sociology.
 The Year Director works closely with the students and parents to ensure good choices are made and there is the opportunity to personalise the curriculum to allow students more support for English and Mathematics as well as other lessons.

-In the Sixth Form, most students study 4 A Levels (GCE) in Year 12 and drop one subject to concentrate on 3 A Levels in Year 13.
-There are also a number of other qualifications available to support students in their chosen career path.
+In the Sixth Form, most students study 4 A Levels (GCE) in Year 12 and drop one subject early on to concentrate on 3 A Levels.
+Extra qualifications are available which enhance future applications - Students are able to do Further Maths if they take Maths A Level and all students can choose to do an Extended Project Qualification.

 Extra-Curricular & Enrichment